WikiWatershed/global-hydrography/README.md

 We recommend creating a custom virtual environment with the same software dependencies that we've used in development and testing, as listed in the [`environment.yml`](environment.yml) file.

-Create a `nuveen_esg` environment using this [conda](https://conda.io/docs/) command in your terminal or Anaconda Prompt console.
+Create a project-specific environment using this [conda](https://conda.io/docs/) command in your terminal or Anaconda Prompt console.
 If necessary, replace `environment.yml` with the full file pathway to the `environment.yml` file in the local cloned repository.

 ```shell
 conda env create --file environment.yml